top01.jpg (17169 bytes)

 The RS232 Pipe is used to send and receive ASCII strings to any RS232 based device connected to the ADU200 auxiliary serial port.
 The method of sending commands is identical to device pipe, in that you simply enter the ASCII command string, and click the Send 232 button.
 Data is received, and then displayed when the Receive 232 button is clicked.

-In the following example, an "rd" ( analog array read ) command is sent to an ADR2000B Data Acquisition Interface connected the the ADU200 auxiliary serial port.
+In the following example, an "rd" ( analog array read ) command is sent to an ADR2000B Data Acquisition Interface connected the ADU200 auxiliary serial port.
 Figure 6 shows the "rd" command being sent and Figure 7 shows the returned data displayed after the Receive 232 button is clicked.

 Figure 6: Sending "rd" Command to RS232 Pipe